logicly-au/pmhc-mds.com/_source/resources.md

 data.

 ### 1. Overview of purpose, design, scope and key decision issues
-This paper outlines the approach taken in the design of the PMHC MDS and associated reporting arrangements.
+[The overview paper](/doc/pmhc-mds-overview-20160916.pdf) outlines the approach taken in the design of the PMHC MDS and associated reporting arrangements.

 ### 2. Specifications
 [The documentation website](https://docs.pmhc-mds.com/) defines what data items